Wounds research theme: Cochrane Wounds Group

 Cochrane is an international, not-for-profit organisation that promotes better decision-making in healthcare.
 Cochrane review authors gather and summarise the best evidence from research and trials to help clinicians and the public make informed choices about healthcare treatment.

-The National Institute for Health Research (NIHR) is Cochrane Wounds’ largest single funder.
+The National Institute for Health Research (NIHR) supports the work of Cochrane Wounds via Cochrane Infrastructure funding.

-Based within the Division of Nursing, Midwifery and Social Work at The University of Manchester, Cochrane Wounds is led by Professor Dame Nicky Cullum, Head of Division and our Coordinating Editor.
-Nicky is assisted by Deputy Coordinating Editor Dr Jo Dumville and the Cochrane Wounds editorial base team consisting of Gill Rizzello (Managing Editor), Naomi Shaw (Information Specialist) and Ursula Gonthier (Editorial Assistant).
+Based within the Division of Nursing, Midwifery and Social Work at The University of Manchester, Cochrane Wounds is led by Joint Coordinating Editors Professor Dame Nicky Cullum and Professor Jo Dumville.
+They are assisted by the Cochrane Wounds editorial base team consisting of Gill Rizzello (Managing Editor), Sophie Bishop (Information Specialist) and Tom Patterson (Editorial Assistant).

 We support authors in synthesising research evidence, mainly from randomised controlled trials, of the effects of interventions to prevent and treat wounds and their complications.

 - prevention of pressure ulcers, leg and foot ulcers;